 - Whether the candidate organization is applying for consideration of a program we have significant experience with, or whether we need to do background research on the program before and concurrent with collecting information from the candidate organization .

 - How quickly the candidate organization is able to provide internal documents after we discuss what information would be most useful to share.

 - How promising the initial documents look.
 We prioritize staff time based on how promising applications are.

 In the past, the time from initial phone calls to top charity recommendation has taken as short as two months and as long as twenty months.
 To maximize the chance that we are able to make a decision by November (when we add new top charities), we prefer that candidate organizations start the application process by February, but it may be possible to accommodate shorter timelines.

 Giving season recommendations – November

-We publish completed reviews and charity recommendations on or around November 15, to be in time for the end of year giving season.
-For examples, see our top charities page and our page listing standout charities.
+We publish completed reviews and charity recommendations on or around Giving Tuesday, which typically falls in late November or early December, to be available in time for the end of year giving season.
+For examples, see our top charities page and our standout charities page.
 We communicate our recommendation decisions to candidate organizations shortly before publication.